chromium/chromium/docs/webapps/isolated_web_apps.md

 7. If the Integrity Block is valid, then:
    - On non-ChromeOS: The signatures contained in the Isolated Web App are verified using `web_package::SignedWebBundleSignatureVerifier`.
-   - On ChromeOS: The signatures are only verified during installation (TODO(crbug.com/1366309)), because the cryptohome is deemed secure enough to prevent tampering with an already installed Isolated Web App.
+   - On ChromeOS: The signatures are only verified during installation, because the cryptohome is deemed secure enough to prevent tampering with an already installed Isolated Web App.
 7. If the signatures are valid, the metadata of the Signed Web Bundle is read and validated using `IsolatedWebAppValidator::ValidateMetadata`.
 This includes a check that validates that URLs contained in the Signed Web Bundle